khr519/backup-automation-script/README.md

 ** Creating backup 'AUTO-2025-01-11-11-39' **
 Creating archive at "/mnt/backup/backup::AUTO-2025-01-11-11-39"

+( a list of archives that will be pruned is shown )

 << Prune? >> [y/N]:
 ** Aborting **
 << [E]xit | [u]nmount | [d]elete archive >> [E/u/d]: u